People buy benefits rather than features.

 Contributed to Branding Strategy Insider by: Dr. Sharon Livingston, President, The Livingston Group

-The Blake Project Can Help: Accelerate Brand Loyalty And Growth Through Powerful Emotional Connections
+The Blake Project Can Help: Get actionable guidance from experts on Brand Strategy, Growth Strategy and Building Emotional Connections

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Growth and Brand Education